-Useful Life Class of fixed asset 3 - 10 years Plant and equipment 5 - 10 years Leasehold improvements j.
+Class of fixed asset Useful Life

+Plant and equipment 3 - 10 years

+Leasehold improvements 5 - 10 years

+j.
 Intangibles - computer software

 Intangible assets with finite lives that are acquired separately or internally generated are carried at cost less accumulated amortisation and accumulated impairment losses.
 Amortisation is recognised on a straight-line basis over their estimated useful lives.
 The estimated useful life and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
 Intangible assets with indefinite useful lives that are acquired separately are carried at cost less accumulated impairment losses.
 Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.